-Before you can install Scout make sure that you have a working Java Development Kit (JDK) installation of version 7 or 8.
+Before you can install Scout make sure that you have a working Java Development Kit (JDK) installation version 8.
 To download the Eclipse Scout package visit the official Eclipse download page as shown in Figure 000.

-Figure 111.
+Figure 94.
 The Eclipse download page.
 The platform filter is set to Windows and the available Packages are filtered for Scout.